Perspective | You don’t have a ‘right’ to a lawyer when you’re trying to steal an election

 Lawyers are taught, and generally believe, that the adversarial system of American law works best when all litigants — even people and causes despised by public opinion — have competent lawyers.
 So what should we make of the lawyers who participated in the Trump campaign’s legal efforts?
 Is it fair to criticize any of them (or all of them) for getting involved?

 The idea reaches back to John Adams’s masterful and successful defense of the British soldiers accused of murder in the aftermath of the Boston Massacre.
-Adams’s defense, focusing on the presumption of innocence and the soldiers’ rights to defend themselves, earned him the scorn of an aggrieved and outraged city and the admiration of later generations.
+Adams’s defense, focusing on the presumption of innocence and the soldiers’ right to defend themselves, earned him the scorn of an aggrieved and outraged city and the admiration of later generations.
 (There was also a fair amount of self-congratulation: Adams wrote in his diary that his defense was “one of the most gallant, generous, manly and disinterested Actions of my whole Life, and one of the best Pieces of Service I ever rendered my Country.”)
 Over the years, that example has been expanded and refined into the maxim that everyone deserves a lawyer, and no lawyer should be criticized for taking on clients that the community scorns.

 That broad formulation, however, rests on three essential, though unstated, principles.
 Without them, it is simply a license for lawyers to cause as much damage to our society as their clients wish.